Banoka Bush Camp is situated on the banks of a seasonal lagoon

 Health & safety

 Medical care: The nearest doctor is in Maun.
 All management and guides are first-aid trained and medical evacuation is available in case of emergency.
 There is a nurse on call (via radio) 24 hours a day.
 Please note that it is only possible to fly out of camp during daylight hours as the bush airstrips do not have any lighting at night.

 Security measures: Guests are escorted to their rooms after dark as dangerous wildlife is known to wander through the camp.
 A safety briefing is given on arrival.
 'Fog horns' are provided in the rooms to attract attention in case of emergency.

 Fire safety: There is a fire break near the camp and a fire hose outside each room.

 Disabled access: Not Possible

 Laundry facilities: A laundry service is included at Banoka.
 Laundry is collected in the morning and usually returned the same day, weather permitting.
-Detergent is provided in each chalet for guests who wish to do their own hand washing.
+Washing powder is provided in the room for guests to wash their smalls, which are not handled by the staff.

 Money: There is a safe in each room.
 No exchange facilities are offered.